sapozhnikov/keeper/ReadMe.md

 >buro.db<p>

-If you change *file1* and run the same command like above, *file1* will be moved to the folder, named as current time, and changed file will be copied to *mirror* folder.
+If you change *file1* and run the same command again, *file1* will be moved to the folder, named as current time, and changed file will be copied to *mirror* folder.
 Example:
 ><2017-08-31T00-37-12.048\><p>
 >>file1 <-old file<p>
 >